macthecadillac/Interacting-Fermions/README.md

 ## Dependencies

-This code depends on numpy and scipy.
+This code depends on numpy and scipy and works only with Python 3.

 ## Setting up

 Clone the repository into your favorite location.
-For development, run `python3 setup.py develop --user`.
-For deployment, run `python3 setup.py install --user`.
+To set up the development environment, run `python setup.py develop --user`.

 ## Usage